zoff-collective/klimawende-prototype/src/pages/mitmachen/intro-filter/map/README.md

 }
 ```

 If the marker properties contain a `link` property, they are clickable.
+If the
+marker properties contain a `title` property, a tooltip is rendered on mouseover.

 ## Cities